jupyter-book/mystmd/docs/math.md

 The output of these is the same (which you can see by looking at the AST and $\LaTeX$ outputs in the demo above).
 Using a `math` role is much less likely to collide with your writing if it includes dollars (e.g. \$2.99).

-Ocassionally, dollar signs that you do not intend to wrap math need to be escaped.
+Occasionally, dollar signs that you do not intend to wrap math need to be escaped.
 These can be preceded by a backslash, that is `\$2.99`, and the `\` will not be displayed in your output.
 If using $\LaTeX$ as an output, these dollar-signs will also be properly escaped again!